BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   </table>
 </div>

-  > Determine if you will use cpu or gpu acceleration based on the above table.
-It will inform which model sizes and quantizations I recommend using.
-Ctranslate2 will "fallback" to the best available device and quantization by default, but making sure you download the proper quantization and size will speed up transcription.
-If you encounter any problems with the voice transcript that prevents the program from working simply install a release prior to 2.1 and follow the normal installation instructions.
+  > The above table determines which Ctranslate2 quantizations of the Whisper model you can use.

-### Step 2 - Ctranslate2 Compatibility Checker
+### Compatibility Checker

-Easily download and run [```ctranslate2_compatibility.exe```](https://github.com/BBC-Esq/ctranslate2-compatibility-checker/releases/tag/v1.0) to check which quantizations your CPU and GPU support.
-On Linux or MacOS, follow the instructions on that repository to simply use the ```.py``` file instead, or you can convert the ```.exe``` pursuant to the [instructions here](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/blob/main/linux_instructions.png)
+On Windows, simpy run [```ctranslate2_compatibility.exe```](https://github.com/BBC-Esq/ctranslate2-compatibility-checker/releases/tag/v1.0) to check which quantizations your CPU and GPU support.<br>

+On Linux or MacOS, follow the instructions [HERE](https://github.com/BBC-Esq/ctranslate2-compatibility-checker).

-### Step 3 - Option to Change Ctranslate2 Whisper Models
+### Step 3 - Changing Transcription Model or Quantization
-The program by default downloads and uses the ```base.en``` ```float32``` Ctranslate2 Whisper model.
-To use more/less powerful models or different quantizations change [```line 13```](https://github.com/BBC-Esq/ChromaDB-Plugin-for-LM-Studio/blob/ee718ea9d37dc3d21b2c14cdcbb93f6b3b9385ed/voice_recorder_module.py#L13) of ```voice_recorder_module.py``` pursuant to the instructions contained in the "Whisper" tab within the GUI.
+The program by default uses the ```base.en``` ```float32``` model, which usesabout 1.5 G.B. of memory.
+You can change the model size and quantization to achieve the desired quality balanced with memory usage.
+Detailed instructions are located in the "Whisper" tab within the GUI.

 </details>